rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 Once the client credentials are created, right click in Unity's Asset browser and choose "Create > i5 Toolkit > OpenID Connect Client Data".
 After that, enter the client credentials that you just created.
-If you created two client, you need two OpenID Connect Client data files.
+If you created two clients, you need two OpenID Connect Client data files.

 After that, select the "Service Bootstrapper" object in the example scene and assign the client data files in its bootstrapper component.
 This can be done by dragging and dropping the client data file from the Asset browser into the component's field in the inspector.